 In \cite{shapiro2023structures}, the authors establish the category $\poly_\E$ of polynomials in a finite limit category $\E$ and show that a wide range of structures and results previously known for polynomials in $\smset$ generalize to this setting.
 Much like $\poly$, $\poly_\E$ is a duoidal category under composition and a generalization of the Dirichlet tensor product, and comonoids in $\poly_\E$ are precisely the categories internal to $\E$ whose source morphism is exponentiable. \cref{polyEembed} shows that $\poly_\E$ has a faithful embedding into $\ccatsharp$, so that in order to study polynomials in any category $\E$ one need only consider structures based on polynomials in $\smset$.

-In \cite{weber2007familial}, Weber defined a generalization of the Lawvere theory associated to an algebraic structure on sets, the nerve construction for categories, and generalizations of the nerve to various flavors of algebraic higher categories.
-For a class of monads $m$ including those whose underlying endofunctor is parametric right adjoint, there is a fully faithful ``nerve'' functor from $m$-algebras to presheaves on a category $\Theta_m$.
-We show in \cref{nervecoalgebra} that for any parametric right adjoint monad $m$ on a copresheaf category considered as a monad in $\ccatsharp$, the category $\Theta_m\op$ is the comonoid recovered by a right coclosure operation for composition in $\ccatsharp$, and the nerve construction is easily recovered using the universal property of the coclosure.
-This shows that $\Theta_m$ has a universal property relative to the monad $m$, and opens the door for the further study of higher category theory in the language of polynomials.

 In \cite{spivak2021learners,shapiro2022dynamic}, the authors explore how coalgebras for polynomial functors and algebraic structures built from such coalgebras provide a wide-reaching language for modeling dynamical systems which respond to external feedback, and construct the double category $\org$ as a convenient setting for the study of such ``open'' dynamics which includes examples from machine learning and economics.